 Does it snow in Edinburgh in January?

 Though it is quite chilly in Edinburgh during the winter months, winter weather does not usually include a large snowfall.
-In general, it may snow for 2-3 days during January with less than inch of total snowfall.
+In general, it may snow for 2-3 days during January with less than an inch of total snowfall.
 However, if it does snow in January, Edinburgh takes on an even more magical appearance!
 It is a good time to cuddle up with a mug of hot chocolate and settle in with a good book.

 What is the water temperature in Edinburgh in January?

 On average, the water temperature in Edinburgh in January is COLD!
 The average sea temperatures fall around 7 degrees Celsius, so do not plan on dipping into the ocean while you are here during the winter.
-(Unless, you are planning to participate in the Loony Dook – more on that later…)
+(Unless you are planning to participate in the Loony Dook – more on that later…)

 When does the sun rise and set in January in Edinburgh?

-The short hours of daylight has been the biggest adjustment for us from the U.S. to Edinburgh.
+The short hours of daylight have been the biggest adjustment for us from the U.S. to Edinburgh.
 The sun rises late in January and sets so early in the evening, well, really afternoon!
 During the shortest day of the year on December 21, the sun comes up around 8:40 AM and sets by 3:40 PM.
 Daylight hours gradually expand, but January can still be pretty dark.
 Just remember, the longest day will come soon in June.
-Every day later in January will bring more light, and by mid March, spring will begin to come.
+Every day later in January will bring more light, and by mid-March, spring will begin to come.
 If you traveling to Edinburgh in January, be sure to anticipate shorter days with colder weather.
 Plan on some great indoor activities to keep you entertained!

 Where can we go in Edinburgh in January?